Recipe: Slow Cooker Minestrone Soup

 - 2 1/2 C baby spinach

 - 1 C green beans (if using frozen, be sure to thaw prior to cooking)

 - Finely shredded Parmesan cheese, for serving

-- In a large slow cooker, add the diced tomatoes, tomato paste, vegetable stock, carrots, celery, onions, garlic, pesto, bay leaves, water, and Italian seasoning.
-Season with salt and pepper to taste, and stir to combine.
-Cook on low heat for 6-8 hours or on high for 3-4 hours.
+- In large slow cooker add water, diced tomatoes, tomato paste, vegetable stock, carrots, celery, onions, garlic, pesto, bay leaves, Italian seasoning, salt, and pepper.
+Stir.
+Cook on low heat 6-8 hours or high 3-4 hours.

-- Once the pasta is cooked, stir in the spinach and green beans and cook for an additional 5 minutes on high until heated through.
+- Once pasta is cooked, stir in spinach and green beans.
+Cook 5 minutes on high until heated through.

-- Serve warm, in individual bowls, topped with a pinch of parmesan cheese.
+- Serve warm, topped with pinch of parmesan cheese.

 - For the vegetable stock: chicken or beef stock

 - For the beans: any other bean or lentil of choice